 Almost 4 of 10 used CAM: 383 (38,3%) of the 1,000 reported having used one or more of the following forms for CAM in 2022, for health-related purposes:

 - CAM therapy from a provider (ie an acupuncturist, homeopath, reiki healer, etc), and/or

 - herbs/ natural remedies (ie ginseng, garlic, ginger, etc), and/or

 - self-help techniques (ie yoga, mindfulness, meditation, etc)

-Use of CAM was more common among female respondents (46,7% of the women) than among the male respondents (29,9% of the men).
-The user group consisted of 61 % women and 39% men.
+Most common among women: Use of CAM was more common among women (46,7% of the female respondents) than men (29,9% of the male respondents).
+The user group consisted of 61/39 women/men.